HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-cl/README.md

 This compose file defines a standard Service Director high availability configuration with two provisioning nodes, two pure closed-loop backend nodes, an SNMP adapter and the UOC-based UI.

-As Service Activator requires an external database as well, for the purpose of this example we using `containers.enterprisedb.com/edb/edb-as-lite:v11` which you can pull from EnterpriseDB container repository ([request access here](https://www.enterprisedb.com/repository-access-request?destination=node/1255704&resource=1255704&ma_formid=2098)).
+Service Activator requires an external database instance and a CouchDB instance to connect to.
+For the purpose of this example we using `containers.enterprisedb.com/edb/edb-as-lite:v11` which you can pull from EnterpriseDB container repository ([request access here](https://www.enterprisedb.com/repository-access-request?destination=node/1255704&resource=1255704&ma_formid=2098)).
 You can find an example using an Oracle database instead in [sd-oracle](../sd-oracle).
 For production environments you should either use an external, non-containerized database or create an image of your own.

 **Note:** in order to properly configure EnterpriseDB, a volume is monted at `/initconf` with a `postgresql.conf.in` file containing specific configuration.

-Finally the closed looks also requires a Kafka/Zookeeper cluster, and for that purpose we are using images `bitnami/kafka` and `bitnami/zookeeper` which are available on Docker Hub.
+Finally the closed loop also requires a Kafka/Zookeeper cluster, and for that purpose we are using images `bitnami/kafka` and `bitnami/zookeeper` which are available on Docker Hub.
+In the examples the Kafka > Zookeeper connection timeout is set to a quite high value of 60s because in some constrained test/demo environments (like a laptop) Zookeeper does not start fast enough sometimes and that will cause Kafka containers to fail.
+For production environments probably you will want to remove the KAFKA_CFG_ZOOKEEPER_CONNECTION_TIMEOUT_MS variable to use the default of 18s or set it to another value according to your evironment.
+In the other hand if your Kafka containers are still failing due to connection timeouts you may want to raise the value even more.

 So, this compose file contains the following services: